LunguGeorgeProgramator/django-mini-test-project/README.md

    python manage.py runserver 0.0.0.0:7070

-  a.
-Note.
+  4.1 Note.
 I am runing this server on localhost port 7070, change the host (if needed) in:

     https://github.com/LunguGeorgeProgramator/django-mini-test-project/blob/master/mainApp/settings.py

     ALLOWED_HOSTS = ['0.0.0.0', 'localhost']

-  b.
-I am using port 7070 just because it is free on my machine, can be set any be changing the comand from point 4. above.
+  4.2 I am using port 7070 just because it is free on my machine, can be set any be changing the comand from point 4. above.

 5. (optional) if needed admin is active just a user needs to be created with comand:

     python manage.py createsuperuser

-     a.
-Link for admin is:
+     5.1 Link for admin is:

     http://0.0.0.0:7070/admin/